 All collected samples were examined and analysed in order to determine their grain-size distribution.
-Due to the diversity of environments sampled and the subsequent variety of sediments, different methods were used to determine grain size grain-size analysis was made using the pipette method that estimates the particle size distribution from the rate at which particles sink through a fluid.
-For those samples with coarser fractions (> 63 μ m), the distribution of size fractions was obtained through dry sieving, by using a sieve column (at 0.5 phi or phi intervals) placed in a mechanical shaker for 20 minutes.
+Due to the diversity of environments sampled and the subsequent variety of sediments, different methods were used to determine grainsize properties, i.e. sieving, pipette, and sedimentation balance methods.
+Organic matter was removed from the samples by using hydrogen peroxide at increasing concentrations (10, 30, 80, and 130 vol $L^{-1}$ ).
+Fine (silt and clay) and coarse (sand and gravel) fractions were separated by wet sieving using a 63 $\mu$ m (4 $\phi$ ) sieve.
+For samples containing a significant amount of sediments within the fine fractions ( $< 63 \mu m$ ), the grain-size analysis was made using the pipette method that estimates the particle-size distribution from the rate at which particles sink through a fluid.
+The coarser fractions $(> 63 \,\mu\text{m})$ of the samples were analysed through dry sieving, by using a sieve column (at $0.5\phi$ or $\phi$ intervals) placed in a mechanical shaker for 20 min.
+Projects CRIDA, EMERGE, SIRIA, and SIMPATICO were analysed at $\phi$ intervals.
 The material retained in each sieve was weighted.
-In the specific case of EMERGE project, the main fractions were separated by wet sieving and the sand fraction was analysed by using the sedimentation balance method.
+In the specific case of the EMERGE project, the main fractions were separated by wet sieving and the sand fraction was analysed by using the sedimentation balance method.
+The results from each size fraction, even if obtained from different methods (e.g. pipette, dry sieving), were merged to obtain the textural parameters for each sample.